Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

 > ***NOTE*** All variables used within this page depend on the `/etc/environment` setup done in [Pre-installation](../../../install/pre-installation.md).

-1. (`pit#`) Obtain the list of switch names and their IP addresses in a format that be used with copy/paste into the next command.
+1. (`pit#`) Obtain the list of switch names and their IP addresses in a format to use with copy/paste in the next command.

     ```bash
     jq '.Networks.NMN.ExtraProperties.Subnets | .[] | select(.FullName=="NMN Management Network Infrastructure").IPReservations | map( {name: .Name, target: .IPAddress })' \